 The Resilient Florida Program includes a selection of grants that are available to counties, municipalities, water management districts, flood control districts and regional resilience entities.
 To effectively address the impacts of flooding and sea level rise that the state faces, eligible applicants may receive funding assistance to analyze and plan for vulnerabilities, as well as implement projects for adaptation and mitigation.

 Please refer to section 380.093, F.S., for more information on the eligible project and grant types and the requirements to apply.

-The program received a record amount of funding in 2021, and applications submitted for funding consideration require a comprehensive evaluation to ensure that funds are allocated timely and appropriately and pursuant to Florida Statute.
-View the lists of projects funded by the program for fiscal year 2021-22 and 2022-23 below.
+Applications submitted for funding consideration require a comprehensive evaluation to ensure that funds are allocated timely and appropriately and pursuant to Florida Statute.
 Additional funding awards will be provided when it becomes available.

-Planning projects and regional resilience entity projects: Portal reopened July 1 - Sept.
+Planning projects and regional resilience entity projects: Applications accepted May 1 - Sept.
 1, 2022.

 Communities that have yet to perform a vulnerability assessment pursuant to statutory requirements will be prioritized for funding.

 Projects will be funded with Fiscal Year 2022-23 funds.